-Covid-19 has had a profound impact on many aspects of our lives.
+The Coronavirus pandemic has had a profound impact on many aspects of our lives.
 Managing student loans is no exception.
+Many federal student loan borrowers will find that it is a mistake to refinance federal student loans during the Covid-19 pandemic.

 Now is a Bad Time to Mess with Federal Loans